 Closest airport: Monterey Airport is 7 miles, San Jose airport is 78 miles and San Francisco airport is 106 miles.

-King and twin bed, hardwood floors, courtyard view, tub/shower, No kitchen or fireplace, downstairs. $195 per night.
-Cable/TV, parking, daily maid service.
+Hardwood floors, courtyard view, tub/shower, No kitchen or fireplace, HDTV on Smart TVs include Netflix, downstairs. $219 per night.
+Parking, daily maid service.

-Down a garden path to hardwood floors, desk, Bathroom with shower, private patio, No kitchen or fireplace, downstairs. $175 per night.
-Cable/TV, parking, daily maid service.
+Down a garden path to hardwood floors, desk, Bathroom with shower, private patio, No kitchen or fireplace, HDTV on Smart TVs include Netflix, downstairs. $219 per night.
+Parking, daily maid service.

 Payment terms: All major credit cards accepted.
 First night's stay is required as deposit.
 Balance due upon check out.
 All currency in US dollars.